benjuhn/PitchPerfect/README.md

 # PitchPerfect
 Project for Udacity course "Intro to iOS App Development with Swift"

-In this course we will build an iPhone app that records a conversation between you and a friend, and then makes your voices sound like a Chipmunk or Darth Vader.
+An iPhone app that records audio, and then gives 6 audio playback options, such as sounding like a chipmunk or Darth Vader.

-This course will introduce you to iOS app development in Swift, a new programming language from Apple, and serves as your launching point into the iOS Developer Nanodegree.